The Best Restaurants Near Union Square guide image

 POWERED BY

 There are two different ways to experience Gramercy Tavern.
-In the back, there’s the upscale dining room, where you can book a table and eat a tasting menu for $165.
+In the back, there’s the upscale dining room, where you can book a table and eat a tasting menu for $168.
 If you want a special-occasion spot that feels less like a museum and more like someone’s very nice home in Aspen, that’s where you should sit.
-But we prefer the walk-in-only tavern area up front where you can eat some excellent brick jerk chicken or a top-notch burger.
-If you need a last-minute spot to impress some people, stop by and put your name in for a table or get a few seats at the bar.
+But we prefer the more casual tavern area up front where you can eat some excellent brick chicken or a top-notch burger.
+If you need a last-minute spot to impress some people, stop by and get a few seats at the bar.

 photo credit: Sugarfish by Sushi Nozawa

-Much like driving and complaining about driving, Sugarfish is big in Los Angeles.
-That’s where this relatively affordable sushi chain started, and there are a bunch of locations over there.
-New York’s first location opened on 20th Street (there are now a few others), and it tends to get really, really busy.
-So consider whether you’re prepared to wait several hours for your dinner, and if you are, put your name in.
+Much like driving and complaining about driving, Sugarfish was big in Los Angeles before it arrived in NYC.
+New York’s first location of this sushi chain, on 20th Street, tends to be busy.
+So consider whether you’re prepared to wait a bit for dinner, and if you are, put your name in.
 (If you’re not, consider a day-off solo lunch instead.)
-Once you get seated, you want one of the “Trust Me” sets (ranging from $43 to $72 at dinner, including tip), which come with an assortment of sushi, sashimi, and handrolls.
+Once you’re seated, you want one of the “Trust Me” sets (ranging from $43 to $72 at dinner, including tip), which come with an assortment of sushi, sashimi, and handrolls.

-Thai Villa is the best Thai restaurant near Union Square.
-The space is impressive and a little bit dreamlike, with a bunch of lamps and candles and a full tree’s worth of gold leaves hanging from the ceiling.
-It’s always nice to stare at shiny gold things, but the real reason you come here is for the food.
-Start your meal with the fried chicken wrapped in pandan leaves, and then get some of the steamed dumplings filled with ground pork, shrimp, and crab meat.
-This is an ideal spot for a weeknight meal, and it’s perfect for when you have some in-laws to feed.
-But it does get busy, so call ahead for a reservation.
+This Thai restaurant is impressive and a little bit dreamlike, with a bunch of lamps and candles and a full tree’s worth of gold leaves hanging from the ceiling.
+It’s always nice to stare at shiny gold things, but the real reason you come to Thai Villa is for the food.
+Start your meal with the fried chicken wrapped in pandan leaves, and then get some of the steamed dumplings filled with ground pork, shrimp, and crab.
+This is an ideal spot for a weeknight meal, and it’s perfect for when you’re in the area and have some in-laws to feed.

 Whether it’s a birthday brunch, dinner with clients, or a double date with your brother and his future spouse, this Mexican spot is a solid choice for a fun, upscale meal around Union Square.
 It feels a little like the set of a Cirque du Soleil show inside, with dramatic lighting and loud music, and the food—from the crispy fish tacos to the shrimp with sizzling garlic—is very good.

-It’s tough to spend time around Union Square and not notice Barn Joo.
-It’s located on Union Square West, a few steps from the entrance to the subway.
-From the outside, you’ll notice lines of people waiting for a table or bar seat during Happy Hour (4pm-7pm every day), and if you get closer, you’ll hear the loud music from the DJ or live band inside.
-The clubby space offers Korean BBQ at tables on the second floor, but we recommend sticking to some share plates and bottles of soju at the bar or booths on the ground floor.
+It’s hard not to notice Barn Joo if you’ve spent any time around Union Square.
+It’s on Union Square West, a few steps from the subway entrance, and you’ll notice lines of people outside, waiting for a table or bar seat during Happy Hour (3pm-6pm every day).
+If you get closer, you’ll hear the loud music from the DJ or live band inside.
+The clubby space offers Korean BBQ on the second floor, but we recommend sticking to some share plates and bottles of soju on the ground floor.
 We especially like the sizzling bibimbap, which comes with nicely charred rice at the bottom, plenty of gochujang, and a big portion of meat.
+Once you’re done, head to The Grain, their speakeasy-style bar down below.

-Tsurutontan is big in Japan, and their first location in America is right here on 16th Street.
+Tsurutontan is big in Japan, and their first location in the US is right here on 16th Street.
 (There’s also one in Midtown.)
-It’s famous for udon, which comes in all kinds of varieties—thin, thick, in soup with wagyu beef, covered in sea urchin, etc. One bowl of noodles is enough for a meal, but the menu is filled with appetizers worth trying as well.
-The space is sleek, dark, and modern, and it could work for a casual dinner or a nicer one.
+It’s famous for udon, which comes in all kinds of varieties—thin, thick, in soup with wagyu beef, covered in uni, etc. One bowl of noodles is enough for a meal, but the menu is filled with appetizers worth trying as well.
+The space is dark, and modern, and it could work for a casual dinner or a nicer one.

 This is a steakhouse on 12th Street, but when you walk in and see the overwhelmingly red color scheme, waiters in white coats, and walls covered with photos of celebrities, you'll briefly wonder if you’re in Midtown.
 Strip House is a good spot for a meal with a couple of people who want to pay a not-insignificant amount of money for a ribeye, a side of truffle creamed spinach, and a slice of 24-layer chocolate cake.